wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 # Georg Wilhelm Friedrich Hegel - 1800

+* Hegel's Dialectical Progress
+* Phenomenology of Spirit
+* Historical Idealism

 # Soren Kierkegaard - 1800

+* Father of Existentialism
+* The Leap of Faith
+* Angst

 # Karl Marx - 1800

+* Class Conflicts and Revolutions
+* Critique of Capitalism and the Inevitable Rise Communism
+* Surplus Value

 # Charles Darwin - 1800

+* Evolution by Natural Selection
+* The Tree of Life
+* Genetic Variations

 # Sigmund Freud - 1900

+* The Unconscious Mind
+* Psycho-Analysis
+* id, Ego, and Super Ego
+* Weirder Freudian Thoughts

 # Friedrich Nietzsche - 1900

+* God is Dead
+* Will to Power
+* Overman

 # Jean-Paul Sartre - 1900

+* Existence Precedes Essence
+* Condemned To Be Free
+* Bad Faith and Authenticity

 Be yourself.
 But who are you?